edeetee/TF24/koura/README.md

 ## koura_model.fbx

-Contains stage elements relevant for projection mapping.
+Contains stage elements relevant for projection mapping along with UV maps aligned to the mapping template

 Also contains prototype projector positions (as cameras)